joez2450/sep11-freedom-project/tool/learning-log.md

  ```
 NOTE: To apply attributes that edit text, there must be a comma and another bracket inside of the already existing parenthesis of `text()`.
 There must also be an ending bracket.

-* The next feature I tested was adding shapes.
+* Another feature I tested was adding shapes and adjusting its properties (particularly size)
+    * I looked through the shapes section of the documentation under "components" and looked through the existing examples given.
- * The codes I imported from [Kaboom](https://kaboomjs.com/#polygon) and edited were these:
+        * The codes I imported from [Kaboom](https://kaboomjs.com/#polygon) and edited in the end were these:

  ``` JS
  add([